ouspg/CryptoCourse/Week7Exercises/README.md

 **Task 1.1.** Implement MitM attack

-Take a look for figure 11-2 and 11-3 in the course book on the pages 209-210, which describes the anonymous protocol.
+Take a look for figure 11-2 and 11-3 in the course book on the pages 209-210, which describes the anonymous protocol (Note that modulus is missing from this abstraction, should be used on implementation!).
 Implement a scenario programmatically, where Alice and Bob attempts to establish key exchange, but instead Eve captures the messages, and establish two distinct exchanges.
 Showcase how Eve can act as middle proxy and decrypt the messages send by Alice or Bob.

 **We have a base for coding in Python that you could continue for easier implementation, see [diffie_hellman.py](diffie_hellman.py).**